itz-me-pandian/Abusive-Tamil-Text-Detection-Targeting-Women-on-Social-Media-DravidianLangTech-2026/readme_files/05_training_orchestration_.md

 5.  **Save the "best dish"**: Store the model that performed the best.
 6.  **Handle special ingredients**: Adjust for challenges like class imbalance (where we have many more non-abusive texts than abusive ones).

-Hugging Face's `Trainer` class, along with its `TrainingArguments`, is our powerful kitchen manager that handles all this orchestration.
+Hugging Face's `Trainer` class, along with its `TrainingArguments`, is our powerful kitchen manager that handles all this training process.

-## Key Concepts in Training Orchestration
+## Key Concepts in Training

 Let's break down the main tools and ideas for managing our model's learning journey.